crate/cloud-reference/docs/overview.rst

     stateful connections (e.g., JDBC) must be configured to send keep-alive heartbeat queries.

-* **Cluster demo data**: Follow this link to quickly set up demo data for your cluster.
+* **Cluster Demo Data**: Follow this link to quickly set up demo data for your cluster.
 This will demonstrate in an easy way how it can be used in practice.

 * **Version**: This indicates the version number of CrateDB the cluster is running.

-* **Date Created**: The day of the original deployment of the cluster.
+* **Date created**: The day of the original deployment of the cluster.

 * **DB Username**: This shows once more the username associated with the cluster.
 You chose this username while setting up the cluster originally.

-* **Plan**: This shows what tier of which subscription plan the cluster is running on.
+* **Plan**: This shows what subscription plan the cluster is running on.
 For more information on our plans, see the documentation on `subscription plans`_.

 * **Subscription**: The name of the subscription itself, with a link to the